GormTheWyrm/InsecureEmployeeCMS/README.md

 Employee data includes first and last names, a job role ID a department ID, and the ID of their supervisor

 There is currently minimal Error handling. inputing a bad answer will simply end the program.
 If that happens, just type "node app.js" to get back in.
 If the command line does not reappear you may need to click on the terminal and press "ctrl" & "c" to manually break out of the program.
-Otherwise, selectign "exit" should exit the application.
+Otherwise, selecting "exit" should exit the application.

 ## Current bugs and needed improvements;
-I need to add a prompt to get the users username and password so that they do not need have to manually change the app.js file

 There are several other features I would have liked to have included if I had more time:
 + managers are not yet implemented.